asdfractal/yggdrasil-labs/README.md

 You have a free account with [Stripe](https://dashboard.stripe.com/register).
 To get your testing secret keys for Stripe and assistance in setting it up for the project, please visit the developer section of their website and follow the instructions.

+*All commands from this point should be entered in the terminal of your IDE*

 Install Pipenv with this command

 `pip install --user pipenv`